Social Media Validation: 9 Emotional Signs You Are Chasing Likes for Self-Worth

 1. You crave approval.

 Humans naturally want acceptance.
 Every like or comment feels like proof you matter, giving a quick mood boost.
-Over time, your brain starts linking self-worth to social reactions instead of genuine confidence, causing you to continue posting in search of more approval.
+Over time, your brain starts linking your self-worth to social reactions rather than genuine confidence, leading you to keep posting in search of more approval.

 2. Dopamine addiction.